nonlining/DevDataProjects/README.md

 Your presentation must satisfy the following

-1.It must be done in Slidify or Rstudio Presenter
+1. It must be done in Slidify or Rstudio Presenter
-2.It must be 5 pages
+2. It must be 5 pages
-3.It must be hosted on github or Rpubs
+3. It must be hosted on github or Rpubs
-4.It must contained some embedded R code that gets run when slidifying the document
+4. It must contained some embedded R code that gets run when slidifying the document

 Notice to publish your slidify presentation to github or Rpubs, there's the publish command.
 This link outlines how to do it (it's one line).